Tracy Chamoun: Syrian occupation

-Chamoun was an outspoken critic of the former Syrian occupation of Lebanon.
+Chamoun was an outspoken critic of the Syrian occupation of Lebanon.
 She has described her country's independence as a "myth".
 Before the Independence Day celebrations in 1990 she asked rhetorically:

 To what extent does the establishment believe that the population is so blind that it cannot see that the nation is far from independent?
 Like the myth of the emperor with no clothes, it is a charade that only the sycophants see and celebrate.

 Political views

 Chamoun is known for her moderate political views.
 She became the first woman to found a political party in the Arab world, called the "Liberal Democrats Party of Lebanon" (also translated as the Party of Liberal Democrats of Lebanon).
 She favors the building of a modern democracy, and has spoken out against what she sees as the feudal political system in which clan loyalties often play a more significant role than ideology in politics.

 Chamoun has vowed to continue to remind people of the truth behind the assassination of her slain father which she writes about in her books Le Sang De la Paix published by Lattes in France and (ثمن السلم) published by Antoine in Lebanon.